 By our fruits they will know us.
 Anger, no matter how reasonable it seems at the time, is a sign that all is not right between us and God, that our spiritual tank is empty and we are running on fumes.
 It matters not how correct we are.

-For our less-wordly 🙂 readers: Van Halen is a rock group famous, mainly, for being loud, and also for (sometimes) featuring David Lee Roth’s grating, squeaky voice on vocals; I would have lasted maybe three turns around the “Panama” merry-go-round before running out and surrendering.
+My impression is that the “Panama for Panama” story is mythical, which is too bad, because it’s a good one!
+For our less-wordly 🙂 readers: Van Halen was a rock group famous, mainly, for being loud; for the late Eddie Van Halen’s amazing guitar work; and also for (sometimes) featuring David Lee Roth’s grating, squeaky voice on vocals.
+I would have lasted maybe three turns around the “Panama” merry-go-round before running out and surrendering to the Marines.
 Take a look if you think I’m kidding: https://www.youtube.com/watch?v=w-NshzYK9y0

 For a useful list of all 613 mitvot or laws of Moses, see http://www.jewfaq.org/613.htm